 Our Science curriculum

 The Whickham Science curriculum draws inspiration from Matthew Arnold’s often quoted 1869 essay ‘Culture & Anarchy’ in which he suggested that people should be introduced “…to the best that has been thought and said”.
 Another point of stimulus for our science curriculum comes from an excerpt of a 1675 letter from Sir Isaac Newton to Robert Hooke, “If I have seen further, it is by standing on the shoulders of Giants”.
 Hence, we have designed an ambitious and wide-ranging curriculum encompassing the greatest, most foundational scientific knowledge and scientific skills, enabling our pupils to understand their place in the Universe and be prepared for related future study and careers.
-We have summarized the intent of our curriculum as follows.
+We have summarised the intent of our curriculum as follows.

 The intention of the Whickham Science Faculty is to support our pupils to develop the scientific knowledge and skills to…